...

 A traditional trust can go into effect immediately during your life or be a testamentary trust which would go into effect after you pass away.
 You would include funds in the trust that would go towards the care of your animal.
 You would name it caretaker for your animal in the trust and you would also name a trustee to administer the trust and ensure that the property for your pet is being managed in that animal’s best interests.

 On the other hand, you could also create a pet trust which would permit you to create a trust that allows for the care of your animal during your life.
 This means that you would not need to wait until you’re passing to engage in some kind of estate planning or trust creation on behalf of your animal.
 A pet trust, as you may imagine, is not necessarily a complex document or legal creation.
-This is one of the benefits of a pet trust given that you do not need to engage in as much planning or be as specific in the decisions regarding the terms of the trust as you would in a typical trust creation arrangement.
-If you create a pet trust it would end as soon as the last remaining pet covered by the trust passes away.
-The bottom line is you want to make sure that there is adequate funding for your pet and a pet trust may be better suited to serve you and your pet in this capacity.
+This is one of the benefits of a pet trust because you don’t need to engage in as much planning or be as specific in the decisions regarding the terms of the trust as you would in a typical trust creation arrangement.
+If you establish a pet trust, it will conclude as soon as the last remaining pet covered by the trust passes away.
+To ensure you have adequate funding for your pet, consider establishing a pet trust, as it may better serve you and your pet in this capacity.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan